esppjimenez/git-hub-para-programadores/README.md

-# Leraning Git and Github
+# Learning Git and Github

 Version control is an essential skill for developers master, and Git is by far the most popular version control system on the web.
 In this fast-paced course, author Ray Villalobos nshows you how to install Git and use the fundamentals command you need to work with Git projects: moving files, managing logs, and working with branches.